-- 1. Describe the concepts of object-oriented and basic class modelling. - 2.
-Draw class diagrams, sequence diagrams and interaction diagrams to solve problems. - 3.
-Analyze and specify software requirements. - 4.
-Choose and apply a befitting design pattern for the given problem
+- 1. Describe the concepts of object-oriented modelling. - 2.
+Draw UML diagrams to model the given problem. - 3.
+Develop software components for the given problem. - 4.
+Explain design patterns for the given problem

 Introduction, Modeling Concepts and Class Modeling: What is Object orientation?
-What is OO development?
+What isOO development?
 Evidence for usefulness of OO development; OO modeling history.